Bank holiday travellers in England and Wales face widespread disruption

 Editor

-The last bank holiday weekend until Christmas will see wide-ranging travel disruption in England and Wales.
-Many travellers will find their journeys made more challenging by planned engineering work on the railways and the sheer volume of traffic on the roads.
+The last bank holiday weekend until Christmas is seeing wide-ranging travel chaos disruption.
+Many travellers will find their journeys made more challenging by bad weather, planned engineering work on the railways and the sheer volume of traffic on the roads.

+As Storm Lilian swept in on Friday, fallen trees blocked several rail lines in Wales, western England, the West Midlands and northwest England– including on the key West Coast main line between Stafford and Crewe and between Macclesfield and Stockport.
+Many trains between Manchester city centre and the airport are cancelled or delayed.
+The intercity link between Birmingham and Bristol is also blocked by a fallen tree.

+Commuters in the London area face long delays due to a broken-down train on the Thameslink north-south line through the city centre.

 In addition, the RAC predicts heavier bank holiday traffic than at any time since it started recording data in 2015.
 Delays are expected on roads serving coastal resorts and on routes for the Leeds and Reading music festivals.